salesforce/apollo/delphinius/README.md

 ### Zookies?

-Note that the time based features of Google Zanibar are blatantly missing.
+Note that the time-based features of Google Zanzibar are blatantly missing.
 The intention is to use a function of block height, which is available in the SQL state machine.
 My assertion is that this will function as intended for a Zookie.

 ### Recursive Queries For Set Operations?